tomas-fryza/vhdl-course/Labs/04-segment/README.md

    1. Create a new Vivado project in your `Labs/04-segment` working folder.
    2. Create a VHDL source file `hex_7seg` for the decoder.
-   3. Created constraints XDC file: `nexys-a7-50t`.
+   3. Create a constraints XDC file: `nexys-a7-50t`.
    4. Choose default board: `Nexys A7-50T`.
    5. In source file, define an entity `hex_7seg` as follows.